 Dental Loan Scheme plans can help.
 However in these Covid-19 times, the benefits have reduced and the exclusions of claims increased, so do beware of plans that seem to offer everything but also seem cheap - there is probably a catch that won't pay out as much (or at all) when you come to use it!

-Are you looking for Dental Plans that contribute to your Dental Costs?
+More about individual Practice loyalty plans later - Are you just looking for neutral Dental Plans that contribute to your Dental Costs anywhere you go?

 HOWEVER, there are a few plans out there now that will cover pre-existing conditions, but will allow you to join but not make a claim for an initial period of say 3 months.
 There are always numerous plans out there, so search on the internet and always read the small print - 2 recent examples are Simply Health https://www.simplyhealth.co.uk/health-plans/dental-plan around £25 a month or Westfield Scheme (www.westfieldhealth.com) that has a lower cover but includes some free children cover too - both accept pre-existing conditions and problems for claims.
 These may suit those who haven't seen a Dentist in a while and know they will need much treatment, such as gum treatments and cleaning, x-rays, fillings, root fillings, crowns etc.